-(a) Relationship with TNW:
+- (a) Relationship with TNW:

-☐ Tributary flows directly into TNW.
+- Tributary flows directly into TNW.

-☑ Tributary flows through 2 tributaries before entering TNW.
+- Tributary flows through 2 tributaries before entering TNW.

 Project waters are 30 (or more) river miles from TNW.
-Project waters are 1 (or less) river miles from RPW.
+Project waters are 1-2 river miles from RPW.
 Project waters are 30 (or more) aerial (straight) miles from TNW.
 Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain: N/A.
+Explain: Does not cross state boundaries